See all five of India’s big mammal species in three beautiful and contrasting national parks.

 One of the newest properties in Kaziranga National Park, Diphlu River Lodge comprises 12 raised cottages, traditionally built from bamboo, wood and thatch to blend in with the forest surroundings.
 There is a charming social area with two verandahs, where you can relax or enjoy some birdwatching.

-Singinawa Jungle Lodge offers unique accommodation in the heart of Kanha National Park, with 12 tastefully designed cottages, set in 55 acres of grasslands, together with a spa and swimming pool.
+Singinawa Jungle Lodge offers unique accommodation in the heart of Kanha National Park, with 12 tastefully designed cottages, set in 22 hectares of grasslands, together with a spa and swimming pool.
 Enjoy jeep safaris with the in-house naturalist guides in search of India’s spectacular wildlife.